Allium sativum and A. sativum var. ophioscorodon

 According to this study, consuming garlic regularly as a culinary herb provides allicin and other beneficial phytonutrients that may boost health and immunity.

 The bulbs also contain another potent compound called ajoene, with some studies pointing to its anti-tumor and diabetes management possibilities.

 The health information in this article is not intended to assess, diagnose, prescribe, or promise cure.
 Consult with your health care professional before considering any plant-based remedies for your health and wellness.

-Among herbalists and alternative practitioners, there is a lengthy tradition behind its use as a topical antiseptic, cold and flu fighter, digestive healer, and tonic – and it’s still employed for combating various ailments, even stomach ulcers and parasites.
+Among herbalists and alternative medicine practitioners, there is a lengthy tradition behind garlic’s use as a topical antiseptic, cold and flu fighter, digestive healer, and tonic – and it’s still employed by some naturopaths for combating various ailments, even stomach ulcers and parasites.